TUI European Icons 2022 River Cruise

 You can’t leave Budapest without ‘taking the waters’.
 The ancient phrase relates to the 125 thermal springs, which feed the city’s popular thermal baths.
 Spend the time before your flight unwinding in hot, mineral-rich waters, surrounded by historic architecture.
 You can also grab a bite to eat from the huge Central Market Hall, where traders tout fresh fruit and veg downstairs, while steaming bowls of goulash are prepared upstairs.

-- Upgrade to All Inclusive from £504pp
+- All Inclusive River Cruise

 - Direct flights from a range of UK airports with 20kg luggage allowance

-- 14 nights on board TUI Maya
+- 14 nights on board TUI Isla or TUI Maya

 - Airport transfers - to and from your ship